 If you want to prove ROI to stakeholders and improve subsequent product release launches, you need to measure every new launch’s success.
 And that takes key success metrics.
 Here are the best metrics to use to measure your new product release’s success:

 - TTV: Time to value (TTV) is the time it takes for your user to discover the true value of your product.
 The sooner they have this revelation, the quicker you’ll see subscriptions, contracts and upsell opportunities.
 And the best product leaders and managers will work to improve TTV obsessively.
 By tracking TTV and stacking it up against earlier figures, you can measure the success of a new release.

 - NPS and Sentiment: Your net promoter score (NPS) is one of the best metrics out there to measure customer sentiment.
 Generally, the higher your NPS, the better your users’ experiences.
 That’s why it can be a solid indication of whether your new product release launch landed successfully or is missing something.

 - Session Duration: You can measure how long your users are engaged with your new product release through session duration.
 As users learn more about your new product or feature, their session duration should grow — along with their satisfaction.

 - Tickets Submitted: Your tickets submitted metric is a good indicator of how well your users understand your new launch.
 It will also reveal if there are any glitches or friction points dragging down your users’ experiences.

-Take your next new product release to a higher level.
+Take your next new product to a higher level.

 Once you perfect your product release plan, you’ll be on track to more user engagement and adoption.
-But if you want to take your next product launch to the next level, it takes in-depth insights into your product that pinpoint opportunities.
-Gainsight’s software is built to analyze your product, break down your users’ behaviors, and shed light on those moves that will skyrocket product engagement.
+But if you want to take your next product to the next level, you must be using the right metrics to measure your success.
+Download our white paper and learn how the top SaaS organizations measure the success of their product strategies.